priyatam/emacs.d/README.md

 	M-x package-install
 	solarized

-Optionally, add a file browser:
+Add a file browser:

 	M-x package-install
 	neotree

 For additional configuration, copy and paste [init.el](/init.el)  from this directory into your local `~/.emacs.d`.
 You can override your init.el.
-Don't worry about what's inside—you're going to learn about writing your own later.
+Don't worry about what's inside—you're going to learn about writing your own customizations later.
 ## Concepts

 **Buffers**

 You don't have windows in emacs.
 Everything is a *buffer*.
 They get added on top of each other.
+Buffers have regions and they store text.
+All operations (functions) access text and code on buffers.

-You can find current buffers from the 'buffers' menu.
+Every buffer possesses ONE major mode that determines the behavior of editing in that buffer.
+A row at the bottom of the buffer called the mode line indicates the major mode.
+Minor modes are optional, and there can be anywhere from 0 to a lot active at one time in a given buffer.

 **nRepl**